mougiakouel/QGIS-Training-Manual/basic_map/symbology.rst

 completely hide the previous kind of symbol.
 Plus, it has a :guilabel:`Solid Line` border style, which we don't want.
 Clearly this symbol has to be changed.

-.. note:: It's important not to get confused between a map layer and a symbol layer.
+.. note:: |note| It's important not to get confused between a map layer and a symbol layer.
 A map layer is a vector (or raster) that has been loaded into the map.
 A symbol layer is part of the symbol used to represent a map layer.
    This course will usually refer to a map layer as just a layer, but a symbol